 Testosterone therapy in women

-Although the focus of this page is male testosterone deficiency, I want to briefly acknowledge that testosterone is not exclusively a male hormone.
-Women produce testosterone too — in fact, in greater quantities than oestrogen — and it plays important roles in libido, energy, cognitive function, and bone health.
+Although this page focuses on male testosterone deficiency, testosterone is not exclusively a male hormone.
+Women produce it too — in fact, in greater quantities than oestrogen — and it plays important roles in libido, energy, cognitive function, and bone health.

-Post-menopausal women, particularly those who have had their ovaries removed (surgical menopause), can experience a profound decline in testosterone.
-NICE guidelines and the British Menopause Society formally support considering testosterone therapy for post-menopausal women with hypoactive sexual desire disorder (HSDD) when standard HRT hasn't resolved the issue.
+Post-menopausal women — particularly those who have had their ovaries removed (surgical menopause) — can experience a profound decline in testosterone.
+NICE guidelines and the British Menopause Society formally support considering testosterone therapy for post-menopausal women with hypoactive sexual desire disorder (HSDD) when standard HRT has not resolved the issue.

-I mention this because testosterone deficiency doesn't discriminate by gender, and inclusive healthcare means acknowledging the full clinical picture.
-If this applies to you or your partner, I'm happy to discuss it or arrange an appropriate referral.
+Testosterone deficiency does not discriminate by gender.
+If this applies to you or your partner, I am happy to discuss it or arrange an appropriate referral.

 TRT, sport, and anti-doping

-If you compete in any organised sport — from local club level to elite competition — testosterone's status as a prohibited substance under WADA regulations makes this a complex area that needs careful navigation.
+If you compete in any organised sport — from local club level to elite competition — testosterone's status as a prohibited substance under WADA (the World Anti-Doping Agency) regulations makes this a complex area requiring careful navigation.

 Key facts for athletes